Who Can Register to Vote as a Military/Overseas Voter?

 Can an Ex-Felon Register to Vote and Be Eligible to Vote?

-Yes, an ex-felon may register to vote and is eligible to vote in elections if he/she is not currently in prison or on parole for a felony conviction.
+Yes, an ex-felon may register to vote and is eligible to vote in elections if he/she is not currently in prison for a felony conviction.

 My Family Member is not Available to Register to Vote.
 Am I Allowed to Register for Him/Her?